Top 10 Best Music Debates

 There have always been music debates.
 Here's some of them.Please add more.

-Both are good, Stairway tells a story and is very iconic (and no they did not steal it, it is confirmed) and its one of my favourite songs, along with one of the greatest guitar solos.
-But I prefer Bohemian Rhapsody because it is nothing like other music made in those days, it is unique and fun to sing along ith.
+Both are great songs.
+Stairway to Heaven tells a story and is very iconic (and no, they did not steal it - it has been confirmed).
+It's one of my favorite songs, with one of the greatest guitar solos.

 Elvis.
 Michael is good too, but I just don't seem to really enjoy him.

-McCartney's range once was mind-boggling, but Lennon's was much more distinctive, with qualities suited to several sub-genres.
+Lennon's range was once mind-boggling, but McCartney's voice was much more distinctive, with qualities suited to several sub-genres.

 Paul McCartney has a better range, but John Lennon has an iconic soft voice.
 Paul McCartney still wins.